a-nka/a-nka.github.io/raw/cool_and_stuff.md

-# Sample guide
+# A definetly cool and stuff guide

-# categories:guide,misc
+# categories:

 hey there this is a guide for you to read and learn from and stuff like that and it's really cool and stuff